Delmas, South Africa: Agriculture

 The farms in the region produce maize, wheat, potatoes and chickens.
 AFGRI runs a chicken abattoir in the town.

 Sports

 Golf

 The Delmas Golf Club is a nine-hole golf course that opened in 1960.

 Motorsports

 Red Star Raceway is located approximately 15 km (9.2 mi) outside of Delmas, to the North East of the town centre.
-Opened in 2010, the 4km (2.4 mi) long circuit was initially designed to house motorcyles but later opened the facilities to cars.
+Opened in 2010, the 4 km (2.4 mi) long circuit was initially designed to house motorcycles but later opened the facilities to cars.
 Originally developed by the owner, Jaques van Wyngaardt, in conjunction with Andy Farmer and Kevin Owen, the circuit can be run either clockwise or anticlockwise and features a shorter, "Club" circuit, bypassing several of the long circuit's corners.
 The facility offers a skid pan, recreational facilities as well as overnight accommodation, conference halls and ablution facilities.

 In 2022, construction started on a new filling station and convenience store to service both visitors to the track and travellers on the N12 freeway.